The Wegs Prize

 A popular and sought-after lecturer, Wegs accompanied a Notre Dame-sponsored cruise on the Danube River in the early 1990s, giving daily talks on the history and culture of the region.
 Among the passengers were a 1954 Notre Dame alumnus, Robert Nanovic, and his wife, Elizabeth.
 Impressed, the Nanovics endowed a lecture series on European issues, which evolved into the Nanovic Institute for European Studies through the vision of Bob Wegs and the generosity of the Nanovics.

-A. James McAdams, William M. Scholl Professor of International Affairs and current director of the Nanovic Institute explained, “The Nanovic Institute would never have come into being without Bob’s vision and inspired leadership.
+A. James McAdams, William M. Scholl Professor of International Affairs and former director of the Nanovic Institute explained, “The Nanovic Institute would never have come into being without Bob’s vision and inspired leadership.
 He recognized Notre Dame’s great potential in European studies and made it possible for the Institute to become what it is today.”

 Maria Camila Rolon

 Lauren Ann Dunn